pelican-plugins/fediverse/README.md

 On every run *Pelican-toot* looks for a file called `pelicantoot_clientcred.secret` and - if it is not found - it gets in touch with Mastodon, creates an app called *PelicanToot* and writes API keys and other necessary information in this file.

-If you cancel this file *Pelican-toot* will create another app (this could be done in case of problem despite the fact Mastodon advise this is NOT a good behaviour since app should be created only once).
+If you **cancel** this file *Pelican-toot* will create another app on its next run (this could be done in case of problem despite the fact Mastodon advise this is NOT a good behaviour since app should be created only once).